Availity/sdk-js/packages/api-core/README.md

 Default `true`.
 If true and rest services return `202` statuc code, `AvApi` will attempt to poll on predefined internvals until the retries are exhausted or the api returns non `202` response.

 #####  `config.pollingIntervals`
-An array of intervals (in ms) to wait before making another request.
+An array of intervals (ms) to wait before making another request.
 Default is 1, 2, 5, then 10 seconds.
 After all the intervals have been used, `AvApi` will stop attempting requests and return the last response.

 ##### `config.getHeader`